romandunets/react-redux-skeleton/README.md

 You can check all the dependencies in package.json.
 Mock REST API works on JSON server.

+## Features

+This project contains basic features to demostrate how React and Redux could be utilized in common situations:
+* JWT Authentication (mock up)
+  * Sign up
+  * Log in
+  * Log out
+* Users CRUD operations
+  * List all users
+  * Show user
+  * Create new user
+  * Edit user
+  * Delete user

 ## Getting Started

 To get you started you can simply clone the react-redux-skeleton repository and install the dependencies: